-GE CLAS Core: N Proficiency or el Vorld Languages Third Level ective course h 4 - 5
+GE CLAS Core: World Languages Third Level Proficiency or elective course ^h 4 - 5

-Hours 16-17
+- Hours 16-17

 Spring

 HHP:3550 Human Physiology With Laboratory 5

 PHYS:1512 College Physics II 4

-Proficiency or el Vorld Languages Fourth Level ective course h 4 - 5
+Proficiency or elec orld Languages Fourth Level ctive course ^h 4 - 5

-Elective course f 3
+Elective course ^f 3

 Hours 16-17

 Fourth Year

 Fall

-Major: elective of or emphasis area course j, k 3
+Major: elective or emphasis area course ^{j, k} 3

-Major: elective of or emphasis area course j, k 3
+Major: elective or emphasis area course ^{j, k} 3

-Major: elective of pr emphasis area course j, k 3
+Major: elective or emphasis area course ^{j, k} 3

-Elective course 3
+Elective course ^T 3

-Elective course 3
+Elective course f 3

 Hours 15

 Spring

-Major: elective of or emphasis area course j, k 3
+Major: elective or emphasis area course ^{j, k} 3

-Major: elective of or emphasis area course j, k 3
+Major: elective or emphasis area course ^{j, k} 3

-Major: elective of or emphasis area course j, k 3
+Major: elective or emphasis area course ^{j, k} 3

-Elective course 3
+Elective course f 3

-Elective course Ť 3
+Elective course ^f 3

-Degree Applicat (typically in Feb ion: apply on MyUI before deadline ruary for spring, September for fall) l
+Degree Applicatio (typically in Febru n: apply on MyUI before deadline ary for spring, September for fall)

 Hours 15

 Total Hours 123-129

-- a Sustainability must be completed by choosing a course that has been approved for Sustainability AND for one of these General Education areas: Natural Sciences; Quantitative and Formal Reasoning; Social Sciences; Historical Perspectives; International and Global Issues; Literary, Visual, and Performing Arts; or Values and Society. - b Fulfills a major requirement and may fulfill a GE requirement. - c Enrollment in math courses requires completion of a placement exam. - d GE CLAS Core courses may be completed in any order unless used as a prerequisite for another course.
+- a Sustainability must be completed by choosing a course that has been approved for Sustainability AND for one of these General Education areas: Natural Sciences; Quantitative or Formal Reasoning; Social Sciences; Historical Perspectives; International and Global Issues; Literary, Visual, and Performing Arts; or Values and Society. - b Enrollment in math courses requires completion of a placement exam. - c Fulfills a major requirement and may fulfill a GE requirement. - d GE CLAS Core courses may be completed in any order unless used as a prerequisite for another course.
 Students should consult with an advisor about the best sequencing of courses. - e Enrollment in chemistry courses requires completion of a placement exam. - f Students may use elective courses to earn credit towards the total s.h. required for graduation or to complete a double major, minors, or certificates. - g Students opting to take HHP:2310 must complete other courses to satisfy the following GE requirements: Understanding Cultural Perspectives; and Values and Society. - h Students who have completed four levels of a single language or two levels of two different languages in high school or college have satisfied the GE CLAS Core World Languages requirement.
 Students who have completed three levels of a single language may complete a fourth-level course in the same language or may choose an approved World Language and Cultural Exploration course.
 Enrollment in world languages courses requires a placement exam, unless enrolling in a first-semester-level course.
 Contact your academic advisor or CLAS Undergraduate

-- Programs Office with questions concerning the World Languages requirement. - i This course must be completed at the University of Iowa. - j Students complete at least 18 s.h. of major electives, of which 12 s.h. must be in HHP coursework; at least 6 s.h. will be taken from designated organ system-based courses and 3 s.h. from courses emphasizing integrative physiology.
-See the General Catalog for a list of approved elective courses. - k Students may declare an emphasis area in clinical physiology; neuromuscular physiology and metabolism; or research.
+- Programs Office with questions concerning the World Languages requirement. - i This course must be completed at the University of Iowa. - j Students may declare an emphasis area in clinical physiology; neuromuscular physiology and metabolism; or research.
 Major elective requirements can be met by completing emphasis area courses.
-See the General Catalog for approved emphasis area course lists. - I Please see Academic Calendar, Office of the Registrar website for current degree application deadlines.
+See the General Catalog for approved emphasis area course lists. - k Students complete at least 18 s.h. of major electives, of which 12 s.h. must be in HHP coursework; at least 6 s.h. will be taken from designated organ system-based courses and 3 s.h. from courses emphasizing integrative physiology.
+See the General Catalog for a list of approved elective courses. - I Please see Academic Calendar, on Office of the Registrar website, for current degree application deadlines.
 Students should apply for a degree for the session in which all requirements will be met.
 For any questions on appropriate timing, contact your academic advisor or Degree Services.